NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 - Interviewed 16 March 1972 at Leiden, length of interview: 38 minutes.

 Sullivan's brief summary of topics: Continued from 1971 interview.
 Early 21-cm days, Kootwijk map of galaxy (2° beam),expanding motiions in our galactic center, Dwingeloo polarization work, high velocity clouds, Benelux Cross to Westerbork Synthesis Radio Telescope.
+[Sullivan notes at end of interview that, because of a problem with batteries, much of the interview sounds as if it was recorded at too high a speed.]

 - Interviewed 6 September 1978 at Leiden, length of interview: 65 minutes.